sarastacruz04/sarastacruz04/README.md

-## Hi there 👋
+## Hi there, I'm Sara 👋

-I'm Sara, a Computer Engineering student 🚀
+I'm a Computer Engineering student 💻✨

 - 🔭 I'm currently learning Git, GitHub, and web development
 - 🌱 I'm interested in artificial intelligence and software development